A Scientific Commentary on Vaiśeṣika Sūtras

 The Surprising Science of Non-Living Organisms

-The book draws from the functionalist theories of organizations which treat it as an organism and discusses how they are comprised of objects, structure, and intention, but the conflict between the three causes organizations to constantly evolve.
+The book draws from the functionalist theories of organizations which treat it as an organism and discusses how they comprise objects, structure, and intention, but the conflict between these three causes organizations to evolve.
 It discusses a minimal complete structure of four functional divisions, organized across seven levels, which evolve internally and externally through five kinds of ‘forces’ by altering the strengths of their connections to other organizations.
 It discusses how conflict across the hierarchical levels, the functional divisions, and in between organizations forces choices that balance these priorities.
 The evolution of systems based on conflict, contradiction, and competition presents a new dynamical model that can be scaled from the smallest to the largest systems.

 The Yellow Pill